How to get the 3 initials Chimchar, Turtwig and Piplup in Pokémon Shiny Diamond and Shining Pearl – Nintenderos

 The steps to follow They are as follows after unlocking the National Pokédex:

-- After defeating Cintia and becoming the new Champion of Sinnoh, players must complete their Sinnoh Dex by seeing all 150 Pokémon.
+- After defeating Cintia and becoming the new Champion of Sinnoh, you must complete Sinnoh’s Pokédex by seeing all 150 Pokémon.

 - Go to Arena Town and talk to Professor Serbal to unlock the National Pokédex. .

-- Now that you have the National Dex, use your explorer kit to access the Underground Grottoes
+- Now that you have the National Pokédex, use your explorer kit to access the Underground Grottoes

 - Chimchar, Turtwig, and Piplup will now start spawning in grottos at these locations: